Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Posterior Predictive Distribution Our Approach

 Despite the fact that the Bernoulli parameter $\pi_*$ of the posterior predictive distribution is computationally intractable, the conditional independence of $\BZ_n^{\TP},\BZ_n^{\TI}$ given $\BIg$ motivates us to process raw observations at each sensor and aggregate the processed data at the Fusion Center.
 Specifically, we adopt the following two-step approach to circumvent the difficulty of evaluating the computationally intractable posterior predictive distribution.

 \begin{itemize} \item \underline{Step 1}: For $n=1,\cdots, N$, the $n$-th sensor performs inference based on its observations of the temporal process and transmits a binary decision $\widehat y_n^j$ as an estimator of $y_n^{j}$, $j\in \{\TP,\TI\}$.
-The decision process for Point sensors is detailed in Section~\ref{Temporal:Point} and Algorithm~\ref{Temporal:WGPLRT}, and the decision process for Integral sensors is detailed in Section~\ref{Temporal:Integral} and Algorithm~\ref{Temporal:NLRT}. \item \underline{Step 2}: The fusion center collects all the binary decisions from the sensors, denoted by $\widehat \BY_{1:N}=(\widehat y^{\TP}_1,\cdots,\widehat y^{\TP}_{N^{\TP}},\widehat y^{\TI}_1,$ $\cdots,\widehat y^{\TI}_{N^{\TI}})^\TRANSP$, and applies the Spatial Best Linear Unbiased Estimator (S-BLUE) to aggregate the results and predict $y_*=y(\Bx_*)$ at an un-monitored location $\Bx_*$.
+The decision process for Point sensors is detailed in Section~\ref{Temporal:Point} and Algorithm~\ref{Temporal:WGPLRT}, and the decision process for Integral sensors is detailed in Section~\ref{Temporal:Integral} and Algorithm~\ref{Temporal:NLRT}. \item \underline{Step 2}: The Fusion Center collects all the binary decisions from the sensors, denoted by $\widehat \BY_{1:N}=(\widehat y^{\TP}_1,\cdots,\widehat y^{\TP}_{N^{\TP}},\widehat y^{\TI}_1,$ $\cdots,\widehat y^{\TI}_{N^{\TI}})^\TRANSP$, and applies the Spatial Best Linear Unbiased Estimator (S-BLUE) to aggregate the results and predict $y_*=y(\Bx_*)$ at an un-monitored location $\Bx_*$.
 This is detailed in Section~\ref{Sec:S-BLUE} and Algorithm~\ref{SBLUE:algo}. \end{itemize}

+\begin{remark} Markov Chain Monte Carlo (MCMC) \cite{gelman2013bayesian}, such as Gibbs sampling, could also be employed to approximate the posterior predictive distribution.
+However, the Gibbs sampler tends to be inefficient in practice due to the high correlation in the posterior distribution over $\BIg$ \cite{gelman2013bayesian,neil2008}.
+Although alternative sampling schemes such as, e.g., sampling using control variables \cite{neil2008} can address this issue, employing those methods for inference often requires communicating complete observations among the sensor network, which is extremely costly.
+Consequently, MCMC is not suitable in our context, as it does not align with our objective of developing an efficient yet simple algorithm. \end{remark}

-\section{Step 1 : local binary decisions via Likelihood Ratio Tests}
+\section{Step 1: Local Binary Decisions via Likelihood Ratio Tests}

-To make a binary decision, it is natural to use the Likelihood Ratio Test as it is the uniformly most powerful test given a fixed significance level (see\textit{,} e.g.,\ \cite[Section~\rom{3} (a)]{Neyman1933}).
+To infer a binary decision from noisy observations, it is natural to use the Likelihood Ratio Test as it is the uniformly most powerful test given a fixed significance level (see\textit{,} e.g.,\ \cite[Section~\rom{3} (a)]{Neyman1933}).
 Let us first model the decision problem into a hypothesis testing problem.
 At the spatial location $\Bx_n^j$ for $j \in \{\TP,\TI\}$, the null and alternative hypotheses are given by

 Let $p(\BZ_n^{j}|\CH_i)$, $i=0,1$, denote the marginal likelihood of $\BZ_n^{j}$ under the hypothesis $\CH_i$ and let $\gamma^{\TI},\gamma^{\TP}>0$ be the test thresholds for the P-sensors and the I-sensors, respectively.
-The Likelihood Ratio Test uses the following test statistic :
+The Likelihood Ratio Test uses the following test statistic:

 In the following subsections, we propose two methods for approximating the LRT.
 Specifically, we propose the Warped Gaussian Process Likelihood Ratio Test (WGPLRT) for point observations and we propose the Neighborhood-density-based Likelihood Ratio Test (NLRT) for integral observations.